JianqiaoJIN/master_thesis/README.md

 \* The OPUAD algorithm takes the third place, the full scoreborad without OPUAD you can see https://github.com/numenta/NAB

-\* This repository only contains three files of 58 files provided in NAB and the corresponding results.
+\* This repository contains only three files of 58 files provided in NAB and the corresponding results.

-\* If someone wants to evaluate the OPUAD algorithm by NAB, please adapt it to the requirements of the NAB at first.
+\* If someone wants to evaluate the OPUAD algorithm by NAB and get the scoreboard, please adapt it to the requirements of the NAB at first.

 ### Analysis of Historical Performance of SAP HANA